open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

   * _declineInvite_ - Forward to intended recipient.
   * _uninvite_- Forward to intended recipient.
   * _describeAssistant_  - Forward to intended recipient.
-  * _publishManifest_ - Forward to intended recipient.
+  * _publishManifests_ - Forward to intended recipient.
   * _getManifests_  - Forward to intended recipient.
   * _publishManfests_  - Forward to intended recipient.
   * _bye_ - Forward to intended recipient.
 Also remove this agent from the current register of active conversants.